bnasslahsen/conjur-k8s-demo/README.md

 ##### Returns
 `200`

-# Contributing

-To learn more about contributing to this repository, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 # License

 The Pet Store demo app is licensed under Apache License 2.0 - see [`LICENSE.md`](LICENSE.md) for more details.